The Streaming-DMT of Fading Channels: Introduction

 \section{Introduction}

-Many multimedia applications require real-time encoding of the source stream and a sequential reconstruction of each source frame by its playback deadline.
+Multimedia applications require real-time encoding of a source stream and a sequential reconstruction of each source-packet by its playback deadline.
 Both the fundamental limits and optimal communication techniques for such {\em streaming systems} can be very different from classical communication systems.
-In recent years there has been a growing interest in characterizing information theoretic limits for delay constrained communication over wireless channels.
+In recent years there has been a growing interest in characterizing information theoretic limits for delay-constrained communication over wireless channels.
 When the transmitter has channel state information (CSI), a notion of delay-limited capacity can be defined~\cite{hanly-delay}.
 For slow fading channels, the delay-limited capacity is achieved using channel inversion at the transmitter~\cite{caire-delay}.
 In absence of transmitter CSI, an outage capacity can be defined~\cite{shamai:98,tseViswanath:05}.
-An alternative notion of expected capacity using a broadcast strategy has also been proposed \cite{bc-1} in such scenarios.
-Each fading state maps to a virtual receiver and a broadcast coding technique is used at the encoder.
-This approach has been further treated in e.g.,~\cite{bc-5,bc-2,bc-3,bc-4}.
-For related work on joint source-channel coding over fading channels, see e.g.,~\cite{JSCC-3,JSCC-1,JSCC-2,JSCC-4, JSCC-5,JSCC-6,JSCC-7,JSCC-8,JSCC-9,JSCC-10,JSCC-11} and the references therein.

-The present paper studies delay constrained streaming over multi-antenna wireless channels.
-We assume a block fading channel model and assume that the transmitter observes a sequence of independent messages, one in each coherence block.
-The encoded signal is a causal function of the messages.
-The decoder is required to output each message with a maximum delay of $T$ coherence blocks.
-As our main contribution we characterize the diversity-multiplexing tradeoff of this delay-constrained streaming model and refer to it as {\emph{streaming-DMT}}.
+Unfortunately the characterization of the outage capacity is in general a challenging problem, even in point-to-point settings~\cite{verdu-myth}.
+A somewhat coarse metric for studying the outage capacity is the diversity-multiplexing tradeoff (DMT), first introduced in~\cite{ZhengTse:03}.
+The authors propose {\em diversity order} and {\em multiplexing gain} as two fundamental metrics for communication over a wireless channel, and establish a tradeoff between these for quasi-static, multi-input-multi-output (MIMO) fading channels, in the high signal-to-noise-ratio (SNR) regime.
+A significant body of literature on DMT now exists, see e.g.,~\cite[Chapter 9]{tseViswanath:05}.
+Of particular interest in this work is the case of $T$ independent parallel MIMO fading channels where the optimal DMT equals $T$ times the DMT of the quasi-static MIMO fading channel, with a suitably normalized multiplexing gain~\cite{ZhengTse:03}.
+Practical code constructions for parallel fading channels have been proposed in~\cite{yang,lu,mroueh}.
+Interestingly, when the parallel channels are correlated, the DMT analysis is far more intricate and only special cases are known~\cite{coronel, bolsckei}.